University of North Carolina

 Campus Health does not provide allergy scratch/skin testing.
 Blood testing (RAST) is not recommended.
 Allergy testing should be done through an allergist.

 As part of emergency care provided in our clinical areas and pharmacies for anaphylactic reactions as recognized by clinical staff.
+Campus EMS and police dine in our facilities as a backup for emergencies.

 Administered in the clinical areas or at our pharmacies in the event of a person with anaphylactic reaction.